How QuickBooks Invoice Anomaly Detector Catches Errors

 Does it detect fraud?+

 It detects patterns commonly associated with invoice fraud (duplicates, new vendor large amounts, line item manipulation) and flags them for human investigation.
 It does not make fraud determinations — it provides risk scores and investigation recommendations.
 Always verify flagged anomalies through your normal accounts payable process.
+Check the dependency matrix in the bundle for exact version requirements and credential setup steps.

 What QuickBooks edition is required?+

 QuickBooks Online (any edition with API access).
 The Fetcher uses the QuickBooks Online API v3 with OAuth2 authentication.
 QuickBooks Desktop is not supported.
+The README walks through configuration in under 10 minutes, including test data for validation.

 Is there a refund policy?+